markdias/myai-notes/README.md

 - **Switch Notes**: Click any note in the sidebar to view/edit it
 - **Delete Notes**: Click the 🗑️ button to delete the current note
 - **Import/Export All**: Use the Import/Export buttons in the sidebar to backup all notes
 - **Review Published Notes**: Click the 📰 button in the header to open the published notes drawer.
-It shows every saved note rendered with its Markdown formatting—click any card to jump straight to that note and press `Esc` or the ✖️ button to close the drawer.
+Only notes you publish with the 📢 Publish button appear here, rendered with their Markdown formatting—click any card to jump straight to that note and press `Esc` or the ✖️ button to close the drawer.

 ### Themes